minhas125usman/finding_job-website/README.md

 No frameworks, libraries, or JavaScript have been used.

-You can extend this by adding responsiveness or backend functionality in the future.
+You can extend this project by adding responsiveness, interactivity, or backend functionality in the future.

+🙌 Credits
+Designed and developed by [M usman Minhas].

+Feel free to fork, customize, and enhance this project!